Next stage in Wellington Water improvement plan confirms massive gaps in company, but better value for money for councils and ratepayers is on the way

 FAQs

-If you install a smart meter will I have to pay for water?
+If you install a water meter, will I have to pay for water?

 The supply and delivery of water to your property is currently paid for through your rates bill.
 Wellington Water is currently investigating smart metering as a way of collecting information .
 Changing the way water is paid for would be a separate discussion.